csommerl/js120/109_explanations.md

 Functions defined with function declarations have "value hoisting".
 This means that they are hoisted to the top of their scope *with their values*, so that they can be invoked prior to their definition within their scope.

 Functions defined with function expressions are hoisted according to the keyword used.
 Accordingy, functions defined with the `var` keyword are hoisted to the top of the scope and are assigned to the value `undefined` within their scope prior to the keyword declaration.
+Thus, attempts to invoke them within scope but prior to their declaration will throw a `TypeError` with the message that the value is not a function, since `undefined` is not a function.
 Those defined with `let` and `const` are hoisted but not assigned to any value.
+Thus, a `ReferenceError` will be thrown it is attempted to invoke them prior to their declaration within their scope.

 ---